 Switching between trails in the lower parts of the mountains and the higher ones, I have no doubt that I prefer the latter.
 I don’t need trees or bushes - give me vast views of majestic mountains, raw rocks, fast flowing streams with water from melting snow patches and I am truly happy.
 My heart is filled with awesomeness of the Nature and I could walk through such landscapes for ever (or as long as my legs can lead me and wallet support).
 Pure beauty.

 Another fantastic wild camping spot

 For the night I stopped around 2 km before the mountain shelter at Torfinnsheim.
-It took me a while to find suitable spot as the terrain was covered with thorny brushes and it was difficult to find more or less flat spot.
+It took me a while to find suitable spot as the terrain was covered with low thorny bushes and it was difficult to find more or less flat spot.

 There was a lot of sharp stuff sticking out from the ground and I worried I could puncture my sleeping mat.
-I used the backpack cover I normally use for flights and put it under it.
-I need to bring a FOOTground?
-Next time.
+I used the backpack cover bag I normally use for flights and put it under it.
+I need to bring a footprint Next time.

 The view I had from my camping spot was fantastic (again).
 I stopped right next to a big lake Torffinsvatnet.
 Because of the draught much of the water was released to other reservoirs and you could see how much higher the regular water level was.

 My plan for the next day was to go as close to Voss as I could, as I planned my day off there.